CloudLabs-Samples/EduLabs/AWS/F5/Getting-started.md

 ## Task 2: Configuring F5 Advanced Web Application firewall

-### Exercise 1: Creating a pool and adding members to it
+### Subtask 1: Creating a pool and adding members to it

-In this exercise, BIG-IP VE routes traffic to a pool.
+In this subtask, BIG-IP VE routes traffic to a pool.
 This pool should contain your application servers.

 1. Switch back to F5 dashboard tab, On the **Main** tab, click **Local Traffic -> Pools -> Pool List**.